Tuning LLM-based Code Optimization via Meta-Prompting: An Industrial Perspective: Preliminaries

 \subsection{Cross-Model Prompt Engineering Bottleneck}

 The effectiveness of LLM‑generated optimizations depends critically on prompt quality \cite{sabbatella2024prompt, sahoo2024systematic}, yet different models exhibit varying sensitivities to prompt structure, context, and optimization strategies.
-As the example in Figure~\ref{fig:challenge_example} shows, optimizing the same code snippet with three LLMs using different optimal prompt templates reveals significant performance variations.
+As a motivating example, consider optimizing a hot code region of the \textsc{Llama.cpp} inference framework~\cite{ggerganov_llama_cpp}.
+Figure~\ref{fig:challenge_example} shows that optimizing the same code snippet with three LLMs using different optimal prompt templates reveals significant performance variations.
 Especially, GPT-4o achieves its best performance (116.1s) with its own prompt template, but degrades by 23.5\% (143.4s) when using Claude's template and 29.0\% (149.8s) with Gemini's template.
-These inconsistencies stem from model‑specific factors—differences in training corpora and architectures, variations in tokenization and context‑window handling, and divergent decoding defaults and instruction‑following behaviors \cite{liu2023pre, zhou2022large, sahoo2024systematic}.
+These inconsistencies often stem from model-specific factors - differences in training corpora and architectures, variations in tokenization and context-window handling, and divergent decoding defaults and instruction‑following behaviors~\cite{liu2023pre, zhou2022large, sahoo2024systematic}.

 To achieve reliable performance across multiple LLMs, platforms often have to optimize and maintain distinct prompts for every LLM-task-project pairing.
 The resulting multiplicative complexity renders traditional prompting workflows infeasible in production environments where rapid, large‑scale, generalizable optimizations are required.